-However, ARPANSA is establishing an Australian radiation monitoring network related to the visit of nuclear that w.
-John Arman Roya Unider the Fold Ack Rebruary 2070 powered warships.
+However, ARPANSA is establishing an Australian radiation monitoring network related to the visit of nuclear powered warships.
 The real-time data generated by this system will be accessible to the public via an interactive chart that will be available on our website once the network is installed.